The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-release.md

 # SYNOPSIS

 mimedefang-release [options] <directory\> ...

+# OPTIONS

-Options: -a enable attach more, the released email will be sent as an attachment to the user. -h display the help -d path to the quarantined directory, it can be an absolute path or relative to MIMEDefang quarantine spool directory. -s set a custom subject for the email, this option is valid only in attach mode. -S specify an smtp server, in this mode the quarantined email will be delivered to the original user without modifications. -t enable TLS when delivering the email in smtp mode. -z compress the quarantined email using Archive::Zip. this option is valid only in attach mode.
+-a enable attach more, the released email will be sent as an attachment to the user.
+-h display the help
+-d path to the quarantined directory, it can be an absolute path or relative to MIMEDefang quarantine spool directory.
+-s set a custom subject for the email, this option is valid only in attach mode.
+-S specify an smtp server, in this mode the quarantined email will be delivered to the original user without modifications.
+-t enable TLS when delivering the email in smtp mode.
+-z compress the quarantined email using Archive::Zip. this option is valid only in attach mode.

 # EXAMPLES